 Professor Sheila Lennon works privately as a physiotherapy consultant.
 As Foundation Chair of Physiotherapy at Flinders University, she holds full academic status and continues to supervise postgraduate research students.
 She qualified as a physiotherapist from McGill University (Canada) in 1979, and has worked internationally for almost 40 years on a full time basis in Canada, Switzerland, the UK and Australia.
 She has been involved in accreditation of both new and established physiotherapy degree courses and registration since 1992.
 She relocated to Adelaide in 2012 to develop the new Master of Physiotherapy degree at Flinders University, retiring from this role in December 2016.
 Under her leadership, physiotherapy programs have gained accreditation in the United Kingdom, America and Australia.
 Relevant previous appointments have included: Head of Physiotherapy at Flinders University, membership of the Council of Deans of Physiotherapy (Australia and New Zealand) contributing to accreditation and minimum threshold standards for physiotherapy practice, and Health Professions Council Visitor (UK) for the accreditation of allied health courses.
 Professor Lennon is an international expert in the field of neurological rehabilitation, a member of the Australian Physiotherapy Association, and a Fellow of the Chartered Society of Physiotherapy in the UK.
 She is the author/editor of over 190 public outputs including 60 peer reviewed papers, and two textbooks on neurological rehabilitation.

-Kate Waterford is Special Counsel at a Canberra law firm.
-She has represented claimants in hundreds of Supreme Court cases, working with families coming to terms with injury and disability, as they access a range of health services.
+Kate Waterford is Partner at a Canberra law firm, managing the medical negligence practice.
 In pursuit of Kate's interest in human rights law, she is currently undertaking a PhD in constitutional and human rights law at the ANU School of Law.
-Kate also holds Master’s Degrees in Law (ANU) and Commerce (UNSW), and Bachelor’s Degrees in Arts and Laws (both from University of Sydney); and is a graduate member of the Australian Institute of Company Directors (AICD) and sits on the AICD Divisional Council.
+Kate also holds Master’s Degrees in Law (ANU) and Commerce (UNSW), and Bachelor’s Degrees in Arts and Laws (both from University of Sydney).
+She is a graduate member of the Australian Institute of Company Directors (AICD) and sits on the AICD Divisional Council.
 Kate has been a non-executive director of a range of healthcare-focused and not-for-profit entities.